tomaszeman/Xunit.Extensions.Ordering/README.md

 	public void M2() { /* 1 */ }
 }
 ```
 ### Checking continuity and duplicates

-You can enable warning messages about continuity and duplicates of order indexes.
+You can enable warning messages about continuity and duplicate order indexes.
 1. Create `xnuit.runner.json` file in root of your test project
 ```json
 {
 	"$schema": "https://xunit.github.io/schema/current/xunit.runner.schema.json",
 	"diagnosticMessages": true
 }
 ```
 2. Set *"Copy to output directory"* for this file to *"Copy if newer"*
 3. In the *Output* window choose *"Tests"* option in the *"Show output from"* dropdown or just run *dotnet test* from *Package Manager Console*
 4. You'll start getting warnings like
 ```text
 Missing test collection order sequence from '4' to '39'.
 Missing test case order '1' in test class 'Xunit.Extensions.Ordering.Tests.TC6'.